 Photogrammetry with drones

-Drone photogrammetry is a technique that uses drones with cameras or other sensors to collect aerial images from different angles and heights.
+Drone photogrammetry is a technique that uses drones equipped with cameras or other sensors to collect aerial images from different angles and heights.

 What is photogrammetry?

-Drones for 3D photogrammetries
+Professional drones for 3D photogrammetries

 Nowadays with any drone over 300€, thanks to powerful software and applying the right technique, you will get very good results.